jazzband/django-oauth-toolkit/docs/tutorial/tutorial_03.rst

 `request.user` and `request._cached_user` fields so that AuthenticationMiddleware (when active) will not try to get user from the session.

-If you use SessionAuthenticationMiddleware, be sure it appears before OAuth2TokenMiddleware.
+If you use AuthenticationMiddleware, be sure it appears before OAuth2TokenMiddleware.
-However SessionAuthenticationMiddleware is NOT required for using django-oauth-toolkit.
+However AuthenticationMiddleware is NOT required for using django-oauth-toolkit.

 Protect your view
 -----------------